impierce/credential-converter/README.md

 Navigating through the output fields is done by hitting enter to open the folder or escape to go back.
 Only fields denoted by `<object>` open up like folders.
 Only the field denoted by `Your input >>` allows entering values. `Your input >>` fields are always accompanied by fields giving information about the input expected.
 Completed output fields and used input fields turn green upon completion. `<object>`'s turn green when they contain one or more completed fields, this doesn't mean all of it's fields have been completed.

+The TUI breaks up logical construct arrays automatically into [`allOf/`, `anyOf/`, `oneOf/`, `not/`] followed by `/[0-9]`, listing the elements of the logical construct.
+Please refer to the Json Schema documentation for a better understanding of logical constructs: https://json-schema.org/understanding-json-schema/reference/combining

 The `View` button will open the mapping popup, allowing you to view the selected fields in full length in a popup, as the main page will truncate long texts.
 The tabs in the popup are scrollable.
 On the top left you will see the `Input Path` and below the `Input Value`.
 On the top right you will see the `Output Path` and below either the `Result Value` or the `Output Field Information`.
 The former displays the candidate value which is ready to be mapped by clicking `Confirm`.
 The latter displays the informational/non_input field content.Transformations will also be displayed immediately.
 Navigation on the main page is still possible when the popup is open.